Meaning-making

-In psychology, meaning-making is the process of how people construe, understand, or make sense of life events, relationships, and the self.
+In psychology, meaning-making is the process of how people (and other living beings) construe, understand, or make sense of life events, relationships, and the self.

 The term is widely used in constructivist approaches to counseling psychology and psychotherapy, especially during bereavement in which people attribute some sort of meaning to an experienced death or loss.
 The term is also used in educational psychology.

 In a broader sense, meaning-making is the main research object of semiotics, biosemiotics, and other fields.
 Social meaning-making is the main research object of social semiotics and related disciplines.

 History

 Psychiatrist and holocaust survivor Viktor Frankl, founder of logotherapy in the 1940s, posited in his 1946 book Man's Search for Meaning that the primary motivation of a person is to discover meaning in life.
 Frankl insisted that meaning can be discovered under all circumstances, even in the most miserable experiences of loss and tragedy.
 He said that people could discover meaning through doing a deed, experiencing value, and experiencing suffering.
-Although Frankl did not use the term "meaning-making", his emphasis on the making of meaning influenced later psychologists.
+Although Frankl did not use the term "meaning-making," his emphasis on the creation of meaning significantly influenced subsequent psychological theorists.

 Neil Postman and Charles Weingartner, both of whom were educational critics and promoters of inquiry education, published a chapter called "Meaning Making" in their 1969 book Teaching as a Subversive Activity.
 In this chapter, they described why they preferred the term "meaning making" to any other metaphors for teaching and learning:

 By the end of the 1970s, the term "meaning-making" was used with increasing frequency.
 The term came to be used often in constructivist learning theory which posits that knowledge is something that is actively created by people as they experience new things and integrate new information with their current knowledge.
 Developmental psychologist Robert Kegan used the term "meaning-making" as a key concept in several widely cited texts on counseling and human development published in the late 1970s and early 1980s.
 Kegan wrote: "Human being is meaning making.
 For the human, what evolving amounts to is the evolving of systems of meaning; the business of organisms is to organize, as Perry (1970) says."
 The term "meaning-making" has also been used by psychologists influenced by George Kelly's personal construct theory.

 In a review of the meaning-making literature published in 2010, psychologist Crystal L. Park noted that there was a rich body of theory on meaning-making, but empirical research had not kept pace with theory development.
 In 2014, the First Congress on the Construction of Personal Meaning was held as part of the Eighth Biennial International Meaning Conference convened by the International Network on Personal Meaning.